25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 Once we got to the trailhead, we took a look at the trail, and against the advice of the shop employees, we decided we didn’t need the snowshoes.
 We left them in the car and set out.
 At first, it was fine.
 The trail was firm, but not icy, and we were happy with our choice.

 But once we got just far enough from our car, the trail started to get softer.
-Before we knew it, we were post-holing (sinking down into the snow with each step) like crazy, and Ryan actually ended up really hurting his knee.
+Before we knew it, we were post-holing (sinking down into the snow with each step) like crazy, and Ryan actually ended up hurting his knee.
 The hike ended up taking forever and could have potentially ruined the rest of our trip.
 Never again!

 Of course you don’t need snowshoes on every winter hike, but if you plan to take the trail less traveled – one that isn’t plowed or packed down due to foot traffic – snowshoes are extremely helpful.
 And the good news is, they are way lighter and more efficient than they used to be.